TheEliteOneShot/label_maker/README.md

         "ZIP": zip
     })
 ```
-It will currently produce the labels to be printed in the directory where the script is run.
+It will currently produce the labels to be printed inside the same directory where main.py is run.

 # This program utilizes FPDF2